He was only two years old.

-So, find some people to stand together with in faith.
+So, find some people to stand together in faith.

 Connect again with those who inspire you and point you to Jesus.

-Honestly, I’ve been so saddened by the events of this past week.
+Honestly, I’ve been so saddened by the events all around us.

 Along with you, I’ve felt all of the emotions – anger, hurt, confusion, uncertainty, defensiveness, and discouragement.